conradoqg/smart-organisms/README.md

 The p5 doesn't have a collision system so I used a custom version of [p5.collide2D](https://github.com/bmoren/p5.collide2D).

-I'm happy with the results and because of that, I can check collision in angles rectangles.
+I'm happy with the results and because of that, I can check collision in angled rectangles.

 ![Collisions on angled rectangles](img/collisionsOnAngledRectangles.png)